ridvansan/KodaBaktimGeldim/README.md

 Participants:

 Rıdvan San
 Akın Can Okyay
 Cem Erciyas
 Hüseyin Erbayraktar
 ## Materials We Used
     1 Arduino Mega 2560
     3 L298N Motor Driver
     3 HC-SR04 Ultrasonic Sensor
     2 Servo Motor
     6 DC Motor
+    6 Wheels
 ## Working Principle of Robot
-roborsajdka

-## Code Explaining
-We preferred to use one function for one device. e.g. one Ultrasonic Sensor Method for all Ultrasonic Sensors.
-Thats why we divided the robot into parts.
+When robot start front servo down itself 90 degrees and back wheels works.
+When the robot's front wheels come to the step, front servo pull itself and back servo going down.
+After that with the help of tail wheels and front wheels robot moves on.
+After a delay back servo go up and front servo is making 90 degree again.